Knowledge base

 Prerequisites

-If you cannot complete these steps because you receive different information on the screen, you probably lack the necessary rights if you were not the one who created the email address — refer to this other guide — for example, an administrator can add the email address directly to your Web Mail app or send you a link allowing you to generate a password yourself.
+If you cannot complete these steps because you receive different information on the screen, you probably lack the necessary rights if you were not the original creator of the email address — refer to this other guide — for example, an administrator can add the email address directly to your Web Mail app or send you a link allowing you to generate a password yourself.

 To add a password to the example address demonstration@example-domain.ch: